NatalieSchieferstein/interneuron_ripples_with_ifa/README.md

-This repository contains all code to produce the simulations, analyses and figures of the manuscript "Intra-ripple frequency accommodation in an inhibitory network model for hippocampal ripple oscillations" by Natalie Schieferstein, Tilo Schwalger, Benjamin Lindner, Richard Kempter currently under revision for PLOS CB.
+This repository contains all code to produce the simulations, analyses and figures of the manuscript "Intra-ripple frequency accommodation in an inhibitory network model for hippocampal ripple oscillations" by Natalie Schieferstein, Tilo Schwalger, Benjamin Lindner, Richard Kempter (bioRxiv preprint: 10.1101/2023.01.30.526209).

 All code was written by Natalie Schieferstein.